Here you can find answers to your questions about internal language exams and international certificates.

 See all information about language proficiency exams.

-If you are a student at the Conservatory you will not be able to register for the language exams via Cockpit, but will have to contact the Conservatory secretaries.
+If you are a student at the Conservatory you will not be able to register for the language exams via mySNS, but will have to contact the Conservatory secretaries.

-However, once you have passed a module, each passing result will remain valid for one year (i.e., for 5 examination sessions) from the date of passing the first module.
+However, once you have passed a module, each passing result will remain valid for 18 months from the date of passing the first module.

-For example, if you pass Module I in February and Module 2 in June: both modules will remain valid until the February session of the following year.
+For example, if you pass Module I in February and Module 2 in June: both modules will remain valid until the July/August session of the following year.

-You must pass Module three by that February, or else the entire exam must be repeated.
+You must pass module three by that session, or else the entire exam must be repeated.

 When you register for the exam, the system automatically recognizes which module(s) you still need to pass.